-The Lifetime Allowance (LTA) has been abolished and was replaced by two new allowances from 6th April 2024.
+The Lifetime Allowance (LTA) was abolished and replaced by two new allowances from 6th April 2024.

 Lump Sum Allowance (LSA): This allowance is a limit on how much can be taken as tax-free lump sums from your pension whilst alive.
 The standard allowance is £268,275.